-We will make extensive use of clickers for conceptual discussion questions, and as a means of responding to group problem-solving activies and demonstration predictions.
+We will make extensive use of clickers for conceptual discussion questions, and as a means of responding to other activities.
 Clicker questions will be formatted as multiple choice questions; however, you will receive 80% credit simply for participating in the clicker response.
 Should you get the correct answer, then you will receive 100% credit for that question.
 You do not have to give the same response as the other members of your group-your clicker responses are confidential and individual.
 Discussions among your group helps you think about what you believe the answer might be, but ultimately you are free to take a dissenting position from the members of your group.